hofin34/modulog/README.md

 3. Agent client - sleep template (different units like seconds, minutes, etc.)
 4. Watchdog agent - not specified, what should do, when device not responding (maybe restart it or something like it?) + reset flags after
 5. Not fully supported switching between system deps / cmakelib
+6. Better SharedSettings - change to json or something, that can be changed without re-compilation

 [agents folder link]: agents
 [agents-to-compile.json]: agents-to-compile.json